Efsfse2280/serp-DPstorage/README.md

 # #serpulo-balancing
-all json-able mature balancing tweaks from the channel will (most likely) be here.
+all json-able mature balancing tweaks from the channel will (most likely) be here in the form of datapatches.

-## Current changes list:

-- halved overdrive nerf +(25-62.5-75)%.

-- AB bcost nerf.

-#### Contains maps with different balancing datapatches.
+#### Current Balance datapatches;
+- Jehosulas's Rebalance
+- Efsfse's dp testing ground